alexwkleung/Blossom-Editor/README.md

 Blossom Editor is a 2000s era inspired text-editor with a slight modern touch.

-This text-editor is seen as a subsitute for your built-in notepad app, doing quick code edits, or basic markdown writing.
-In short, think of this as a mini complement to your daily text-editor or IDE when you want to do miniscule things.
+This text-editor is seen as a substitute for your built-in notepad app, doing quick code edits, or basic markdown writing.
+In short, think of this as a complement to your daily text-editor or IDE when you want to do miniscule things.

 **Created with:**